mab253/software-interventions-spring22/assignments/finalProposal.md

 ### User Map
 - Where does your tool fit into the user's larger workflow, the larger system of the problem space?

-### Project Validation
-- Cite your interview, with at least 2 quotes or specific stories
-- Persuade us that this project is valuable to the users who need it most!
-- Do you maybe need more interviews here, to accomplish this?

 ### Do No Harm
-- Walk us through at least 1 worst case scenario related to your project's build or release - is this about data security, mis-uses of the tool, a peril of automation, a problem of scale, etc.?
+- Walk us through at least 1 worst case scenario related to your project's build or release - is this about data security, mis-uses of the tool, a peril of automation, a problem of scale, a problem of exclusion, etc.?
 Tell us that you have thought about this, and suggest that you will build with this in mind.
 - This section needs to be at least 300 words

 ### Work Plan